-The new liquor laws (the Sale and Supply of Alcohol Act 2012) include a section which addresses irresponsible promotion.
-This is the main piece of legislation which is available to address advertising which is socially irresponsible.
+The Sale and Supply of Alcohol Act 2012 includes a section which addresses irresponsible promotion.
+This is the main piece of legislation addressing irresponsible promotion of alcohol.

-The section of the law addresses advertising and promotion of alcohol which does any of the following:
+This section (237) of the law addresses advertising and promotion of alcohol which does any of the following:

 - encourages people, or is likely to encourage people, to consume alcohol to an excessive extent

-- leads people to believe that alcohol is heavily discounted or free of charge
+- leads people to believe that alcohol is heavily discounted (more than 25%) or free of charge

 - aims at, or that has, or is likely to have, special appeal to minors.

-This section covers anyone who advertises alcohol - an individual person, a media company, a licensed premises, an alcohol company, etc.
+This section covers any person, who in the course of carrying on a business promotes alcohol irresponsibly - whether they are an individual, a media company, a licensed premises, an alcohol company, etc.

 Complaints in relation to this can be forwarded to the Police.